PyGLImER/PyGLImER/docs/_build/html/_sources/chapters/download.rst.txt

     * Downloading station information - such as response data - and raw waveform data
     * Downsampling the raw data, preprocessing the raw data and saving the filtered data in a different directory, and creating receiver functions.

-However, all parameters are already set, when initialising the :class:`src.waveform.request.Request` object.
+However, all parameters are already set, when initialising the :class:`~pyglimer.waveform.request.Request` object.